Laughter is a cat swatting at a ghost — an unexpected exhalation of playful intent from a spontaneous heart that’s not looking for your approval.

 Which reminds me…

-On the other side of the spectrum, Absolutists, like Hitler and Mussolini appear not as birds, but in human form only — often as narcissists and always as ignoramuses.
+On the other side of the spectrum, Absolutists, like Hitler and Mussolini come in human form and folly only — often as narcissists and always as ignoramuses.
 Their intent is single-minded.
-They want you to think the way they think.
-It makes them feel like god.
+They want you to think the way THEY think.
+There are theories about how this happens.
+Insecurity?
+Lack of imagination?
+Control issues?
 No one is quite sure why.

-I died laughing on October 2, 1986.
-The incident that caused this involuntary exhalation made the back pages the local newspaper.
-A collection of baseball lovers — of which I was a member — were being harangued by a collection of absolutists — a good 3 dozen of them — exercising their first amendment intimidation rights, protesting outside Irvine City Hall (the old one on the corner of Jamboree and Alton), their neck vein’s red glare, their amygdalas bursting in air, in a hot and twisted dyspepsic patriotic burlesque.
+A collection of baseball lovers — of which I was a member — were being harangued by a collection of absolutists — a good 3 dozen of them — protesting outside Irvine City Hall (the old one on the corner of Jamboree and Alton), their neck vein’s red glare, their amygdalas bursting in air, in a hot and twisted dyspepsic patriotic burlesque.
+I was a commie and a jew.

 It’s been said that Absolutists have a higher volume of gray matter than Pluralists in the right amygdala region of their brain — the region which is active in helping humans identify and respond to threats — real or unreal.
 This makes change difficult from them.
 Pluralists, on the other hand, have a higher volume of gray matter than Absolutists in the anterior cingulate cortex of the brain.
 The anterior cingulate cortex is active in helping humans cope with and sort through uncertainty — real or unreal.
 One way to cope with uncertainty is to have a good sense of humor.
 That means knowing funny in all its forms — not just jokes.